pantsbuild/example-python/README.md

 Targets are sets of source files with some attached metadata.
 Targets are provided in `BUILD` files.
 Targets have types, such as `python_library`, `resources`, `python_binary`.
-Examples of metadata include dependencies on other targets, python version compatibility, entry points for binaries, and so on.
+Examples of metadata include dependencies on other targets, Python version compatibility, entry points for binaries, and so on.

 Pants goals can be invoked on targets or directly on source files/directories (which is often more intuitive and convenient).